DynamoDB with Serverless Framework - The Ultimate Guide

 Step 3 - Provision necessary infrastructure

 file.
-This is the file that defines our cloud-native application.
+This file defines our cloud-native application.
 We need to add a DynamoDB Table definition here.
-You can either use our DynamoDB Table Designer tool or use following example table definition.
-Paste that at the end of serverless.yml
+You can either use our DynamoDB Table Designer tool or use the following example table definition.
+Paste this at the end of the serverless.yml

 file:

-- IAM permission to let Lambda query and mutate this table
+- IAM permissions to let Lambda query and mutate this table

 The first one is fairly easy.
-Simply add following lines to the provider
+Simply add the following lines to the provider

-to supply table name as environment variable to all tables, or at function
+to supply the table name as an environment variable to all functions, or at the function

-level to pass it just to one table.
+level to pass it just to one function.

-Second one is a bit more complex.
-Since we want to follow the principle of least privilege and don't want to give the Lambda permission to manipulate all the DynamoDB tables but only this particular one.
-We need to use a combination of Fn::GetAtt
+The second one is a bit more complex.
+Since we want to follow the principle of least privilege and don't want to give the Lambda permission to manipulate all DynamoDB tables but only this particular one, we need to use a combination of the Fn::GetAtt

-intrinsic function and listing applicable IAM actions in iamRoleStatements
+intrinsic function and listing applicable IAM actions in the iamRoleStatements

 block nested inside provider